rkulla/dotfiles/README.md

 - In the preferences set a keyboard shortcut cmd+alt+1 to toggle between headphones and speakers
 - Might also have to go into the device tab in the app's preferences and enable a secondary device first (choosing speaker for one and headphones for the primary)

+Things NOT to bother with (already tried and didn't like or work well):

+- App launchers: Automator.app, Shortcuts.App, Karabiner Elements, BetterTouchTool (none work with virtual KVM software like Sharemouse.
+Alfred works but just use Spotlight)
+- App shortcuts: Google Chrome app shortcuts don't work well for UI elements.
+Use native apps and/or dedicated Firefox window for site + Fullscreen workspace
+- Bookmark/history search from Spotlight/Alfred.
+Not consistent.
+Just use firefox's \* search in address bar to search bookmarks and ^ for history

 ## Zsh

 #### site-functions